t-tests for a single sample (Lab 5)

 • “is x more than 5 or less than 2?” – x > 5 or x < 2

-1. Find the mean of siblings when folks who have one sibling isn’t included.
+2. Find the mean of the siblings variable when the filter is on (so folks who have one sibling are not included).
 (You should probably use Analyses: Exploration: Descriptives.)
 Then find the mean of siblings when nothing is filtered out.
 Which one is larger?
 These answers are #2 on your answer sheet.

-1. Using Jamovi (or, if you prefer, Excel/Sheets), make a bar plot of gram.followers split by siblings.
+1. Turn off the filter.
+Using Jamovi (or, if you prefer, Excel/Sheets), make a bar plot of gram.followers split by siblings.
 Your final plot should not have anyone filtered out, and should have 6 separate bars.
 See more than that?
 Try switching the gram.followers to make sure it’s marked as a continuous (rather than nominal) variable.
-Screenshot (or just save) this plot and include it as #3 in your answer sheet.
-Note that you can save a plot by right-clicking on it in Jamovi and Exporting it.
+Save (or screenshot) this plot and include it as #3 in your answer sheet.
+Remember that you can save a plot by right-clicking on it in Jamovi and Exporting it.
+If right-click and Copy doesn’t work, you should export as PNG and then share that image.

 You may also want to create a histogram for this instagram follower data when it is not split by siblings, just to see what the data look like.
 Are they normal?